zio/zio-dynamodb/README.md

 For examples on how to use the DynamoDBLocal in memory database please see the [integration tests](dynamodb/src/it/scala/zio/dynamodb/LiveSpec.scala) and [StudentZioDynamoDbExample](examples/src/main/scala/zio/dynamodb/examples/dynamodblocal/StudentZioDynamoDbExample.scala)

-Under the hood we use the excellent [zio-aws](https://github.com/zio/zio-aws) library for type-safe DynamoDB access.
+Under the hood we use the excellent [ZIO AWS](https://github.com/zio/zio-aws) library for type-safe DynamoDB access, and the awesome [ZIO Schema](https://github.com/zio/zio-schema) library for schema derived codecs ([see here for documentation on how to customise these through annotations](docs/usecases/codec-customisation.md).

+Microsite content to come soon.

 [ZIO DynamoDB Microsite](https://zio.github.io/zio-dynamodb/)